Anne La Berge

-Anne La Berge (born Palo Alto, California, in 1955) is a flutist, composer and improviser, currently residing in Amsterdam.
+Anne La Berge was born in Palo Alto, California, in 1955.
+Her father was a neuropsychology scientist and her mother a violinist.
+She is a flutist, composer and improviser, currently residing in Amsterdam.
 Her performances bring together a virtuosic command of her instrument, use of microtonal textures and melodies, and an array of percussive flute effects, all combined with electronic processing.
 These have distinguished her as “a pioneer in a wide array of new techniques”.
 Many of her compositions involve her own participation, though she has produced works intended solely for other performers, usually involving guided improvisation and electronics.
 She is known for her use of texts that form part of her compositions and improvisations.
 In addition to creating her own work, she regularly performs in other artists’ projects in a range of settings from modern chamber music to improvised electronic music.

 While pursuing PhD research at the University of California, San Diego in the mid-1980s she formed a duo with flutist John Fonville, commissioning new works and exploring extended techniques on flute, particularly with regard to microtonal scales.
 She moved to Amsterdam in 1989, where she has lived ever since.

-In 1999, together Steve Heather and Cor Fuhler, she founded Kraakgeluiden, a improvisation series based in Amsterdam, exploring combinations of acoustic instruments, electronic instruments and computers, and using real-time interactive performance systems.
+In 1999, together with Steve Heather and Cor Fuhler, she founded the Kraakgeluiden, a improvisation series based in Amsterdam, exploring combinations of acoustic instruments, electronic instruments and computers, and using real-time interactive performance systems.
 Many of the musical collaborations that have resulted have taken on a life beyond the Kraakgeluiden series, which ceased in 2006.
 La Berge’s own music has evolved in parallel, and the flute has become only one element in a sound world that includes samples, synthesis, the use of spoken text and electronic processing.